- 1 Week trek

 Basic Medical & First Aid kit.

-Accidental Insurance Policy covering high altitude trekking tours (For Indian nationals it is included in the TREK FEE, up to 60 years of age).
-It covers your trek as well as your return journey to Haridwar/Kathgodam.
+Travel insurance cum Accidental Insurance Policy covering high altitude trekking tours (For Indian nationals it is included in the TREK FEE, up to 60 years of age).
+It covers your trek as well as Kathgodam to Haridwar, for a duration of 7 days.

 Transportation from Kathgodam to Lohajung and back to Haridwar. ₹ 5500 for a Tata Sumo and ₹ 9000 for a Tempo Traveller, one way.
+Approximately ₹ 2000 per person for pick up and drop.
 You pay directly to the driver, sharing equally.

 We assume that you will carry your personal Rucksack/Backpack with all your personal belongings.
 If you want to offload your Rucksack and be carried by our Pack Animal/Porter then you need to pay additional ₹ 1200 for the entire duration of the trek.
 The Rucksack should not weigh more than 10 Kg.